-Events:
+Events

-Field trips will be reviewed individually by the principal in consultation with the district office and will need to meet social distancing, safety precautions and ensure proper supervision.
-All assemblies, special performances, school-wide parent meetings and other large gatherings will be cancelled, held in a virtual format, or designed in a manner that allows appropriate physical distancing to be maintained throughout.
+Field trips will be postponed or canceled.
+When it is safe to have field trips they will be reviewed individually by the principal in consultation with the district office and will need to meet social distancing, safety precautions and ensure proper supervision.
+All assemblies, special performances, school-wide parent meetings and other large